** Updated June 30th, 2022 **

 Disclaimers: I have not paid to write my content and I’m not employed by any of the companies I write about.
 In most cases, I have invested or continue to invest my own money through these companies.
 In order to keep the website financially viable, the sign-up links on this website are referral links and I do accept advertising in the form of banner ads.
 This advertising in no way influences my reviews and opinions.
 When you sign up for an account through my website, in some cases I receive a referral fee directly from the companies, at no cost to you.
 Your support enables me to continue to operate the Financial Thing website.
 You can read more about my referral links and banner advertising here.

 ** This page is for information purposes only.
 This information is not financial advice and has been prepared without taking your objectives, financial situation or needs into account.
 You should consider its appropriateness for your circumstances.
 All investing carries risks.
-Opinions expressed in this review are opinions based on my own personal experiences.
-The FSCS and FDIC does not cover Bitcoin or cryptocurrency investments and your capital is at risk.
+Opinions expressed on this page are opinions based on my own personal experiences.
+The FSCS and FDIC do not cover investments and your capital is at risk.
 Please don’t invest more than you can afford to lose. **